XingzhePeng/FaceRecognition-Website-Project/README.md

 >
 >[<img src="sample.png">](http://123.206.213.40/)
 ## Requirement to deploy FaceMaster
 >>This is a python3 project, so you should first install python3 on your platform.
+For Ubuntu16,
 >
 >>fa